|Book(s)|| A Feast for Crows (Appears)|

 The Blue Bard is a young singer in service with House Tyrell.
 His real name is Wat.
 Dressing all in blue, he dyes his curly, shoulder-length hair blue in the Tyroshi fashion.
 He is a notably handsome young man.

 Wat was the son of a chandler and was raised in the trade, however he found he had more talent for making lutes.
 When he was twelve years old he ran away to join a musician troupe.
 He had wandered half the Reach before coming to King's Landing in search of patronage.

 A Feast for Crows

 As part of the Tyrell entourage, the Blue Bard sings at the wedding of Tommen I and Margaery Tyrell.
 Queen Cersei connives to use the Blue Bard as a pawn in her efforts to remove Margaery from King's Landing.
 She has him arrested and sent to the dungeons for seducing Margaery, though he claims never to have done so.
-He is tortured by Qyburn and told to tell the story like Cersei wants.
+In front of Cersei, he is stripped and mutilated by Qyburn, who removes one each of his eyes and nipples, and is told to tell the story as Cersei wants him to.
 Under torture he names Margaery's false lovers as: